- What Are Options?

 Another key factor in determining the premium is the volatility of the underlying instrument.
 High volatility increases the price of the option, as higher volatility means there is a greater likelihood of a larger market move that can bring about profits – potentially even before the option has reached its strike price.
 A trader can choose to close his option position on any trading day, profiting from a higher premium, whether it has risen due to increased volatility or the market moving his way.

 The Basics of Vanilla Options Trading

-When buying options there is limited risk; the most that can be lost is what was spent on the premium.
-If selling options – a great way to generate income – the trader acts like an insurance company, offering someone else protection on the position.
+When buying options, there is limited risk; the most that can be lost is what you spent on the premium.
+If you are selling options, which can be a great way to generate income – the trader acts like an insurance company, offering someone else protection on the position.
 The premium is collected, and if the market reacts according to the speculation, the trader keeps the profits he made from taking that risk.
 If wrong, it is not much different than being wrong on a regular spot trade.